Girjoaba/Eunomia/README.md

 ## How it works

-The project is structed by the Model-View-Controller (MVC) design pattern.
+The project is structured by the Model-View-Controller (MVC) design pattern.

 ### Model
 The grammar representing the entirety of the proof is designed.
 Using ANTLR-v4, the parser for the corresponding grammar was generated.
 The input is fed into the parser, which creates a ParseTree.

-Using the Visitor Design Pattern, the ParseTree is then traveresed and the correctness of each individual line is decided and stored.
-In the case of indenitifying an incorrect line, a helper error message is associated with the line.
+Using the Visitor Design Pattern, the ParseTree is then traversed and the correctness of each individual line is decided and stored.
+In the case of identifying an incorrect line, a helpful error message is associated with the line.

 ### View-Controller